OCA/e-commerce/website_sale_wishlist/README.rst

 * Top *Shop* menu is highlighted also when *My Wishlist* is highlighted.
 You are in both, after all.
+* If you buy a product, it does not get removed from your wishlist.
+This is on purpose, to let users use their wishlists as some kind of *bookmarks* if they want.
+After all, removing a product is just one click away.

 Bug Tracker
 ===========